RickyCurci/YOU_KNOW_ME/README.md

 ## GUIDE TO USE A PYTHON FILE (IM_HERE.py):

-	1.Download IM_HERE.py on your devide (Press the Name of the file >> Press "Scarca il file") 2.Go to File app and move the file from Download in a iCloudDrive Folder 3.In iCloudDrive create a new Folder
-  	4.Install LibTerm from AppStore
+	1.Download IM_HERE.py on your devide (Press 'Clone or Download' >> Press 'Download ZIP') 2.Go to File app and PRESS the zip file (YOU_KNOW_ME-master.zip) and press 'Estrai' 3.Now move the Folder from Download in a iCloudDrive Folder 4.In iCloudDrive rename the Folder in 'GITHUB' 5.Install LibTerm from AppStore
-  	5.Enter in LibTerm and press the folder button on the right side 6.Go to the "HomePage" (Press back "<TalDeitali" on left side) and choose iCloudDrive
+  	6.Enter in LibTerm and press the folder button on the right side 7.Go to the "HomePage" (Press back "<TalDeitali" on left side) and choose iCloudDrive
-    7.After that press Select (on right) and choose the new Folder (Point 3) and press Open
+    8.After that press Select (on right) and choose the new Folder (Point 3) and press Open

-    8.Now Enter this command:
+    9.Now Enter this command:

       1. ls

       2. If you see this:

-        	IM_HERE.py
+        	IM_HERE.py README.md

-     9. Enter:
+     10. Enter:

      	python IM_HERE.py